-A brief description of the compulsory reading and/or audio and video media: Study sources 1, 2, 3 from the list of compulsory literature and information sources Part-time studies with e-learning A brief description of the Independent/practical task: 1 Research, description and presentation of the management Information system.
-2. Data processing and analysis using Microsoft Excel.
-3. Data processing and analysis using Microsoft Access.
-4. Preparing and designing documents.
-4 independent works elements A brief description of the compulsory reading and/or audio and video media: Study sources 1, 2, 3 from the list of compulsory literature and information sources
+A brief description of the compulsory reading and/or audio and video media: Study sources 1, 2, 3 from the list of compulsory literature and information sources A brief description of the Independent/practical task: 4 independent works 1 Research, description and presentation of the management Donat Alice Information system.
+Part-time 2.
+Data processing and analysis using Microsoft Excel. studies with 3.
+Data processing and analysis using Microsoft Access. e-learning 4.
+Preparing and designing documents. elements A brief description of the compulsory reading and/or audio and video media: Study sources 1, 2, 3 from the list of compulsory literature and information sources

-Organisation and volume of independent work:

-Contact hours Compulsory

-Study form Lecture hours (incl. seminars, discussion) Consultations, guest lectures, conferences, study tours, applied games, etc. Final Test (exam, test, defence) Total Independent work hours Compulsory reading and/or audio and video material listening/watc hing Total course credit hours

-Full-time 48 8 4 64 64 32 160

-Part-time 24 18 6 48 64 48 160

-Part-time studies with e-learning elements 12 16 4 32 64 64 160
+Organisation and volume of independent work: Contact ho urs Compulsory reading and/or audio and video material listening/watc hing Total course credit hours Study form Lecture hours (incl. seminars, discussion) Consultations, guest lectures, conferences, study tours, applied games, etc. Final Test (exam, test, defence) Total Independent work hours Full-time 48 8 4 64 64 32 160 Part-time 24 18 6 48 64 48 160 Part-time studies with e-learning elements 12 16 4 32 64 64 160